vivekpatel-1962/SoundSync/README.md

-# Moodcast – Music Streaming Prototype
+# Moodcast – Music Streaming Platform

 A full-stack prototype with React + Tailwind on the frontend and Node.js/Express + Socket.IO on the backend.
 Uses in-memory sample data and mock auth.